SilentComics/Strip/silentcomics/README.md

 Features:
 Minimal look, custom posts format for comics, no sidebar, large images.
 Custom login page.
 Large body text set in [Fenix](http://tipotype.com/fenix/), headings set in Futura.
-Light-weight theme, tested with the latest WordPress version (4.5-beta)
+Light-weight theme, tested with the latest WordPress version (4.5.1)

-For more information about SilentComics please go to https://***.
+For more information about Silent Comics please go to https://silentcomics.com/about.

 == Installation ==
 - 1 Download the WIP SilentComics Theme from GitHub